-This recipe came from Maker's Mark and the bourbon—with its distinct wheat profile—is a nice choice for a warm drink.
+This recipe uses bourbon, which is a nice choice for a warm whiskey drink.
 Accenting it with the customary old-fashioned ingredients like a bitters-soaked sugar cube, orange, and cherry is a really nice touch.
 And, as soon as that hot water hits the mix, the flavors open up, melt together, and leave you with a soothing beverage that rivals any hot toddy.

 Gather the ingredients.

-Add the orange slice, cherry, and a splash of soda.
+Add one orange slice, a cherry, and a splash of soda.
 Muddle thoroughly.
 Remove the fruit remnants.

 Add the bourbon and finish it off with warm water.

-Garnish with a fresh orange slice and a cherry.
+Garnish with the remaining orange slice and cherry.
+Serve and enjoy.

 - Not every glass is going to be able to stand up to hot water.
 Choose one made of thick glass and, if you don't have one, mix the drink up in an Irish coffee glass or your favorite mug.